 - We will check to see whether you can get a higher benefit as a widow or widower.

 - If you are not getting benefits, you should apply for survivors benefits promptly because, in some cases, benefits may not be retroactive.

 Please select the benefit you will be applying for from the list below to see what information and documents you may need when you apply:

 - Child's Benefits

 - Mother's or Father's Benefits (You must have a child under age 16 or disabled in your care.)

 - Parent's Benefits (You must have been dependent on your child at the time of his or her death.)

-If you don't have all the documents you need, don't delay signing up for Social Security.
+If you don't have all the documents you need, don't delay applying for Social Security.